-- Assess any adaptations that may need to be made to the environment - Establish what additional resources would need be required or beneficial - Assess if we have required skills and expertise amongst the existing staff to support that individual - Assess any medical requirements with the support of external professionals.
+- Assess any adaptations that may need to be made to the environment - Establish what resources would need to be bought - Assess if we have required skills and expertise amongst the existing staff to support that individual - Assess any medical requirements.
 Training may be required.

-However, we reserve the right to balance the ability of the school budget to meet any identified provision against how it will impact on the ability of the school to meet its wider obligations to all individuals in the school.
+However, we reserve the right to balance the ability of the school budget to meet any identified provision against how it will impact on the ability of the school to meet its wider obligations to all individuals in eth school.